coleygroup/dipolar_cycloaddition_dataset/README.md

 This script will copy all final .xyz files as well as the `energies.csv` to a new directory (`xyz_folder_<output_folder>`).
 Additionally, it creates a .csv file containing the successfully computed reaction SMILES together with the activition energies/enthalpies/free energies as well as the reaction energies/enthalpies/free energies (`output_<output_folder>.csv`).

+## Post-processing reaction SMILES to ensure stereo-compatibility of the dipoles

+xxx

 ## References

 If (parts of) this workflow are used as part of a publication please cite the associated paper: